Ar11rA/py-prompt-engg/README.md

 ├── 2_langchain - Understand this library to work with a wide range of LLMs and community packages.
 ├── 3_vector_store - Work with vector databases and understand what embeddings are.
 ├── 4_server - Collate the learnings from above 3 into a structured framework and expose it via an API interface.
-├── 5_llm_foundations - Understand in detail about LLMs and NLP.
+├── 5_llm_foundations -stand in detail about LLMs and NLP.
 └── resources - Common files used for reading/parsing etc
 ```